Amical vs Descript

 | Screen and video recording | ||

-| Runs fully on-device | No, cloud-based | |
+| Local-first by default | No, cloud-based | |

 | Open source | Yes, MIT licensed | No, closed source |